The above quote beautifully sums up the impact of Artificial Intelligence (AI) on the human lives in the last few years or so.

-Nowadays, the old-fashioned search boxes won’t seal the deal for you.
-You need to optimize your search box and recommendations and for that purpose, AI comes into the picture.
+Nowadays, the traditional search boxes won’t seal the deal for you.
+You need to optimize your search box and recommendations, and for that purpose, AI comes into the picture.

-Amazon Echo Look utilizes a camera combined with Artificial Intelligence to become your personal assistant that provides you with great suggestions.
+Amazon Echo Look utilizes a camera combined with Artificial Intelligence to become the assistant that provides you with great suggestions.

 6. Automate Back-Office Processes

-This is perhaps one of the Best Examples Of using Artificial Intelligence In E-Commerce.
+It is perhaps one of the Best Examples Of using Artificial Intelligence In E-Commerce.
 The back-office tasks such as manual mapping of products as well as the management of the product data.
-Tasks like these can be really time-consuming & error-prone.
+Functions like these can be time-consuming & error-prone.

 7. Retargeting Potential Customers

 As per the study carried out by Conversica, almost 33% of the marketing leads are not followed up by the sales team.
-This clearly means that those persons who can be your potential buyer have been missed by your sales team which obviously affects your sales and revenue.
+It means that your sales team have missed those persons who can be your potential buyer which affects your sales and revenue.

-In addition to all these, there are many E-Commerce businesses which are overloaded with unmanageable customers data and due to that, they miss out on lots of great insights.
+In addition to all these, there are many E-Commerce businesses which have unmanageable customers data, and due to that, they miss out on lots of great insights.

-That’s where AI can come to your rescue, as it will automate the whole sales process and provide you with some customer behaviour pattern which you can use to retarget the customers.
+That’s where AI can come to your rescue, as it will automate the whole sales process and provide you with some customer behavior pattern which you can use to retarget the customers.

 Now, the question that would be running through the head is, how AI can help you in retargeting?
 So, let’s analyze that aspect first.
 Nowadays many online stores are using facial recognition capture the customer dwell time in the physical stores.

-That’s where the role of AI comes into play, as it allows you to predict the products which could be targeted for particular customers based on their behaviour pattern.
-As you know that, the face of sales is changing dynamically & that’s where AI can help you to stand out from the rest.
+That’s where the role of AI comes into play, as it allows you to predict the products which one could target for particular customers based on their behavior pattern.
+As you know, the face of sales is changing dynamically & that’s where AI can help you to stand out from the rest.

 8. Identify Exceptional Target Prospects

-The Predictive Analysis is one of the biggest USPs of Artificial Intelligence which could be utilized to identify exceptional target prospects for your E-Commerce business.
+The Predictive Analysis is one of the biggest USPs of Artificial Intelligence which could be utilized to identify excellent target prospects for your E-Commerce business.